Skip to main content Skip to navigation

 Federal Work-Study (FWS)

 A federal program offered and administered by the institution that provides opportunity for part-time employment to students with financial need to help pay their educational expenses.
 Students are responsible for finding qualified employment.
-FWS funds are paid out through a paycheck, as earned.
+Federal Work Study funds are paid out through a paycheck, as earned.

 Gift Aid